 For us at the Secretariat, this means setting up evaluation surveys to solicit feedback from Partners throughout the year, providing partners with summaries of results, and outlining steps towards improvement as our own way of learning and closing the feedback loop.
 Additionally, reflective learning can also be triggered internally, and this means as an organisation within a partnership, we continuously monitor, evaluate, learn, adapt and innovate with a focus on lasting results for strengthening our common initiative.

 Ultimately, meaningful engagement fosters trustful relationships.
-The trust that partners have towards each other will go a long way in strengthening the common goal.
-This trust, built through meaningful engagement and collaboration between the partners, is the shared understanding of the relationship, and paves the way for partners to work together to achieve these expectations.
+The trust that partners have towards each other will go a long way in strengthening our common goal.
+This trust, built through meaningful engagement and collaboration between the Global Standard partners, constitutes a shared understanding of the partnership, and paves the way for us to work together to achieve these expectations.
 When all partners meet their own expectations, the whole partnership earns credibility and externally, stakeholders will collaborate with them more closely and frequently.

 If you are looking for an interesting tool to begin to practice meaningful engagement and dynamic accountability in a partnership, why not check out the Rendir App for Networks?
-While you’re at it, let us know how you are practicing meaningful engagement through our social media!
+While you’re at it, let us know how you are practicing meaningful engagement by tweeting us @CSOStandard!